OpenTermsArchive/engine/README.md

 #### filter

-Filter gives the ability to transform HTML or pdf content into a markdown string.
+The `filter` module transforms HTML or PDF content into a Markdown string.
 It will format content based on the [document declaration](https://github.com/OpenTermsArchive/contrib-declarations/blob/main/CONTRIBUTING.md#declaring-a-new-service)

 You can use the filter in your code by using: